 You are also welcome to take as many pictures as you want with your personal camera while on the ground.

 The sport of skydiving relies on a variety of different factors, including winds and weather.
 Variants in the weather can have very large effects on Skydiving operations.
-Because of these, and although your preparation time may appear small, we ask that you plan to be with us for the majority of the day.
-That way, should operations fall behind schedule, you are prepared.

 Yes!
 All of our 1st jump programs, the Tandem Skydive and the Solo First Jump Course, are designed for completion of both the training and the jump on the same day.